System Setup – FTP Providers

 • Default Value: 21 (standard FTP port).

 • Instruction: Enter the port number if the provider specifies a custom one.
-Otherwise, leave as 21.
+Otherwise, leave it as 21.

 7. Secure FTP